scaleoutsean/longhorny/tutorial.md

 To test failover and make the remote site "active" (readWrite):

+**CAUTION:** this cuts off iSCSI access to all clients at the site specified in `--src`!

 ```sh
 ./longhorny.py volume --reverse
 ```

-As I've' mentioned above, you SHOULD have workloads that use the source side stopped because it will be set to replicationTarget i.e. read-only mode.
+As I've' mentioned above, you SHOULD have workloads that use the source side stopped because all paired volumes from that site will be set to replicationTarget i.e. read-only mode.

 To fail back, you can do the same thing - stop remote workloads or replicated volumes, take a local site snapshot at the remote site, and then reverse again.